brandur/sorg/content/fragments/shopify-mruby.md

 Shopify quickly found out the hard way that an extremely permissive language combined with a nascent C codebase wasn't a recipe for secure code, and vulnerability reports started flowing in.
-For example:
+A few examples:

 * [Failure to do an array bound checks from MRuby, leading to possible remote code execution][vuln-1] (worth $20k).